Incoterms: Shipping Terms You Need To Know

 This term is an extension of DAT and can be used for any mode of transport.
 The seller is responsible for delivering the cargo to the destination that the buyer specified.

-The buyer is also responsible for the unloading of the cargo as per ICC regulations.
-Similar to DAT, they also need to handle duties and taxes and clear goods through customs.
+The buyer is also responsible for unloading the cargo as per ICC regulations.
+Like DAT, they also need to handle duties and taxes and clear goods through customs.

 Cargo Shipping International is an international freight forwarding company serving as a one-stop tailored supply chain solution to the needs of our customers.

-Our aim is to connect the hinterland via barge, rail, road, and out-inbound terminal in the Port of Loading / Discharge till Delivered at Place (DAP).
+We aim to connect the hinterland via barge, rail, road, and out-inbound terminal in the Port of Loading / Discharge till Delivered at Place (DAP).